bschambers/typit/README.md

 There are two different types of play on offer:

-* Dictionary test: where you type words that are picked randomly from N most frequent words in the language you're practicing.
+* Test from Dictionary: where you type words that are picked randomly from N most frequent words in the language you're practicing.
 This is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
-* Literature test: the gameplay is identical to dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
-You can use any text file you like, and Emacs will remember your position between sessions for convenience so that you can start next time just where you left off last time.
+* Test from File: the gameplay is identical although instead of random words picked from a dictionary, you type text from a specified file.
+You can use any text file you like, and Emacs will remember your position between sessions for convenience so that you can start next time just where you left off.

 ![Typit typing](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-typing.png)